smoeding/puppet-chattr/README.md

 ## Description

-This module contains the `chattr` custom type to add or remove file attributes from a file on a Linux filesystems.
-One of the most useful file attributes is `immutable` which prevents any future modification of the file.
+This module contains the `chattr` custom type to add or remove file attributes from a file on a Linux filesystem.
+One of the most useful file attributes that can be managed with this type is `immutable` to prevent any future modification of the file.

 ## Setup